odinuv/web/articles/database-tech/index.md

 RETURNING id_person;
 {% endhighlight %}

-It makes the insert query behave return the value of the `id_person` for the inserted row.
+It makes the insert query return the value of the `id_person` for the inserted row.
 You therefore have to use the following code in PHP (assuming that `$db` is [PDO](http://php.net/manual/en/book.pdo.php) instance):